Pardon Project Steering Committee

 For a copy of the 90-day report on the impact the documentary short Pardon Me (December 2023), click here.

 The Pardon Project Steering Committee (PPSC) was created in 2018 to ensure PLSE always remained attentive and responsive to the communities it was formed to serve – those hardest-hit by the stigma of criminal record histories.
 Its members all had lived experience in the criminal justice systems.
 Most were clients for whom PLSE had successfully filed expungement petitions; some were clients whom PLSE was helping apply for a pardon; and all were people whose past was holding them and their families back from achieving their potential.
-In just four years, the PPSC has become a powerful voice for change.
+In just five years, the PPSC has become a powerful voice for change.

 2023